ViktorC/PP4J/README.md

 				@Override
 				public boolean terminateGracefully(ProcessExecutor executor) {
 					try {
-						/* Attempt to exit the process in an orderly way, if it fails let
+						/* Attempt to exit the process in an orderly way, if it
-						 * it be terminated forcibly. */
-						AtomicBoolean success = new AtomicBoolean(true);
+						 * fails let it be terminated forcibly. */ AtomicBoolean success = new AtomicBoolean(true);
-						executor.execute(new SimpleSubmission(new SimpleCommand("stop",
+						executor.execute(new SimpleSubmission(new SimpleCommand(
+								"stop",
-								/* If the string "bye" is output to the standard out, the
+								/* If the string "bye" is output to the standard
-								 * process is successfully terminated. */
-								(c, o) -> "bye".equals(o),
+								 * out, the process is successfully terminated. */ (c, o) -> "bye".equals(o),
-								/* If a message is printed to the error out, let the process
+								/* If a message is printed to the error out, let
-								 * be killed forcibly. */
+								 * the process be killed forcibly. */
 								(c, o) -> {
 									success.set(false);
 									return true;
 								})));
-							// If success is false, the process will be terminated forcibly return success.get();
+							/* If success is false, the process will be
+							 * terminated forcibly. */
+							return success.get();
 						}
 					} catch (Exception e) {
 						e.printStackTrace();
 					}
-					// If the something went wrong, the process is terminated forcibly. return false;
+					/* If the something went wrong, the process is terminated
+					 *  forcibly. */
+					return false;
 				}
 			}, 10, 50, 5, true);